boredom1234/CodeCraft/CLI-README.md

 - Run `python cli.py configure` to re-enter your API key
 - Check your `.env` file and `~/.codeai/config.yml`

-### Review Issues

-If the review process isn't working:
+### Project Registry Problems

+If you're having issues with projects:
+- Use `python cli.py debug-projects` to inspect the registry
-- Ensure the project path is correctly set
+- Try recreating the project with `python cli.py create-project <name>`

+### Indexing Issues

+If initialization is failing:
 - Check file permissions
+- Ensure your codebase is accessible
+- Try running with fewer workers: `python cli.py init /path/to/code --workers 1`

+### Watch Mode Problems

+If watch mode isn't detecting changes:
+- Verify the project path is set correctly
+- Check file permissions
-- Verify the files are in supported languages
+- Make sure files have supported extensions

 ## Contributing